Teja-2006/project-2/README.md

-Sure, here's an updated version of the README file with emojis used instead of bullet points:

 # 🧠 Personal Website

 👋 Hello and welcome to my personal website!
 This website is a project created by me, Tejeswar, using HTML and CSS. 🖥️💻